davidbradway/resume-bibtex/resume.rst

 -  Career in research, visualization, data acquisition, and signal processing
--  Engineering, research and development role in academia or industry, Autumn 2014
+-  Engineering, research and development role in academia or industry

 Work Experience
 ---------------